 What Are Stretch Marks?

-Stretch marks are lines that develop when the elastic fibers of the skin stretch beyond their normal capacity.
+Stretch marks are actually a type of scar that can form when the skin stretches or shrinks quickly.
+They take the appearance of lines that develop when the elastic fibers of the skin break by being stretched beyond their normal capacity.
 When this happens, these fibers are unable to regenerate.

 Who Gets Stretch Marks?

 When you think about who gets stretch marks, pregnant women may be the first group that comes to mind.
 While pregnancy very often causes stretch marks as a result of weight gain and changes in hormones, other people get stretch marks too.